eclypse-org/eclypse/docs/source/overview/advanced/emulation/messaging.rst

 The MPI interface provides basic primitives to send and receive messages among services deployed in the same application.

-Each :class:`~eclypse_core.remote.service.service.Service` has access to an :py:attr:`~eclypse_core.remote.service.service.Service.mpi` attribute (an instance of the internal communication layer), through which it can:
+Each :class:`~eclypse.remote.service.service.Service` has access to an :py:attr:`~eclypse.remote.service.service.Service.mpi` attribute (an instance of the internal communication layer), through which it can:

-- send messages to specific services (:py:meth:`~eclypse_core.remote.communication.mpi.interface.EclypseMPI.send`)
+- send messages to specific services (:py:meth:`~eclypse.remote.communication.mpi.interface.EclypseMPI.send`)
-- broadcast messages to all neighbours (:py:meth:`~eclypse_core.remote.communication.mpi.interface.EclypseMPI.bcast`)
+- broadcast messages to all neighbours (:py:meth:`~eclypse.remote.communication.mpi.interface.EclypseMPI.bcast`)
-- receive incoming messages (:py:meth:`~eclypse_core.remote.communication.mpi.interface.EclypseMPI.recv`)
+- receive incoming messages (:py:meth:`~eclypse.remote.communication.mpi.interface.EclypseMPI.recv`)

 All methods are **asynchronous** and simulate network cost using the placement and topology of the infrastructure.